lenalytics/nyc-tickets/README.md

 ## Source Code and Demo

-You can find the source code for this project in my [Github repository](https://github.com/lenalytics/nyc-tickets), and the live dashboard is hosted in DigitalOcean [here](http://143.198.180.47:8084/public/dashboard/996d6276-59d9-4f66-b7b0-d1e60bced52b).
+You can find the source code for this project in my [Github repository](https://github.com/lenalytics/nyc-tickets), and the live dashboard is hosted in AWS Cloud in [here](https://metabase.lenalytics.me/public/dashboard/1081b681-bde9-4729-ab1d-cbf0a1d61f65).

 Thank you!